-This is a statement that is often thrown around by travelers across the Internet, for good reason.
+This is a statement that is often thrown around by travelers across the internet for a good reason.

-Let’s take a lot at some of the most popular methods of transportation and the pros and cons of using each.
+Let's take a lot at some of the most popular transportation methods and the pros and cons of using each.

-While I’m grateful to live in an era where air travel is so easily and readily accessible, planes feature at the bottom of my list, regarding ease of use and comfort.
+While I'm grateful to live in an era where air travel is so easily accessible, planes feature at the bottom of my list regarding ease of use and comfort.

 Ease of use: Depending on your access to an airport and the airline, getting from your home to your destination is relatively straightforward.

 Enjoyment factor: 4/10 unless it's the long haul journey from London to Sydney.
 That gets 0/10, as that route is just upsetting.

 There are pros and cons to buses.
 Once you're on the bus, all the hard work is taken care of for you by the driver.

 On the other hand… well, I don't know about you, but I always get motion sickness/ actual sickness on buses.